all products

 It's extremely difficult to find a finely ground tea that meets my flavour standards and isn't double/triple the price of this

-In terms of flavour alone, the tsuyuhikari blend (my "lowest grade" matcha) is better than most other matcha on the market in New Zealand
+In terms of quality alone, the tsuyuhikari blend (my "lowest grade" matcha) is better than almost all matcha on the market in New Zealand

 Yabukita Green Hojicha (Very Light Roast) | Kagoshima